Lake Macdonald Dam Improvement Project

 - Rock filling.

-Construction phases and timeframes are as follows:
+Construction phases and timeframes are:

 - Phase 1 (2025) – Construction of temporary cofferdam